Pranjal-Khandelwal/GFG-Solutions/README.md

 # GFG-Solutions
-Solution of CheatSheet by gfg
+Solution of CheatCode  by gfg